 So, when should you Assign a color profile and when should you Convert your document instead?

 Assigning a new color profile to a document

 When you Assign a new color profile to a document, we’ll keep the same RGB values from one profile to the other.
 You may notice that the visual appearance of colors in your document changes slightly – especially the brighter colors.
 However, the RGB values will remain intact.

-Say you‘re working in an Unmanaged or sRGB color profile and you want to change your profile to Display P3.
+Say you‘re using an sRGB color profile and you want to change it to Display P3.
 If the RGB values in your document are based on a style guide and you know the image will be appearing alongside other Display P3 content, then you’d want to Assign the new color space to preserve the RGB values of your brand.

 Changing the color space from sRGB to Display P3 is a non-destructive operation.
 Because you’re not changing the underlying RGB values you can convert back and forth as often as you like, with no data loss.
 This is not the case if you choose to Convert rather than Assign.

 When you ask the Mac app to Convert your document to a new color space, the underlying RGB values of a given color will change but the output will look as similar as possible on the Canvas and of the exported images to the viewer.
 Essentially, the actual color displayed is taking precedence over the RGB values of that color.